testomatio/reporter/docs/pipes.md

 * **Pipes are configured via environment variables** - each test framework has its own configuration (or not).
 To ensure that a pipe receives its configuration it is independent from a running test framework.
 * **Pipes are enabled if a corresponding environment variables are set** - for instance, if `TESTOMATIO` variable is present, Testomat.io Pipe is enabled, if `GH_PAT` variable is set, GitHub Pipe is enabled.
 * **Custom Pipes** can be created as modules and added to `package.json` file.
+* When used locally environment variables are expected to be set in `.env` file.
+When running on CI server use Environment Configuration a CI server provides to pass environment variables into the pipeline.

 ## Testomat.io Pipe